sychan/kb_sdk_docs/_sources/tutorial/implement.rst.txt

 Build a report object
 -------------------------

-In order to output data into the UI inside a narrative, your app needs to build and return a KBaseReport (https://github.com/kbaseapps/KBaseReport).
+In order to output data into the UI inside a narrative, your app needs to build and return a KBaseReport ( |KBaseReport_link| ).

 The following  KBaseReport app should be installed already: